Key takeaways

 Buyers and sellers prefer certainty when making big financial decisions, and a change in government can mean potential shifts in housing policies, taxes, and economic settings.

-However, once the election is over, regardless of who wins, market confidence typically returns within weeks.
+Of course, once the election is over, regardless of who wins, market confidence typically returns within weeks and life goes on.

 Note: If you're looking to buy, pre-election jitters can create opportunities to secure a property with less competition.